 WE ARE OPEN FOR ONSITE VISITS!

 As Westchester County begins to open Patdo is now allowing clients (slowly) to return to our showroom by appointment only – please call to schedule your visit 914-937-6707 ext.
 0. We will still be doing curbside pick up to limit people in our showroom.
 We will maintain social distance with one client meeting at a time.
-Masks will be warm at all times – hand sanitizer will be available, and Patdo is vigorously cleaning all touched services daily.
+Masks will be worn at all times – hand sanitizer will be available, and Patdo is vigorously cleaning all touched services daily.

 Your safety is very important to us.

 GARY AND MARI-LOU

 A CURATED SHOWROOM